jeftegoes/AwsOverview/AWS Route 53.md

 - Global Accelerator accelerator.
 - Route 53 record in the same hosted zone.
 - **You cannot set an ALIAS record for an EC2 DNS name.**

+## 2.7.
+Health Checks

+- HTTP Health Checks are only for **public resources**.
+- Health Check => Automated DNS Failover:

+  1. Health checks that monitor an endpoint (application, server, other AWS resource).
+  2. Health checks that monitor other health checks (Calculated Health Checks).
+  3. Health checks that monitor CloudWatch Alarms (full control !!) – e.g., throttles of DynamoDB, alarms on RDS, custom metrics, ... (helpful for private resources).

+- Health Checks are integrated with CW (CloudWatch) metrics.

+### 2.7.1.
+Monitor an Endpoint

+- **About 15 global health checkers will check the endpoint health:**
+  - Healthy/Unhealthy Threshold – 3 (default).
+  - Interval – 30 sec (can set to 10 sec – higher cost).
+  - Supported protocol: HTTP, HTTPS and TCP.
+  - If > 18% of health checkers report the endpoint is healthy, Route 53 considers it.**Healthy**.
+Otherwise, it's **Unhealthy**.
+  - Ability to choose which locations you want Route 53 to use.
+- Health Checks pass only when the endpoint responds with the 2xx and 3xx status codes.
+- Health Checks can be setup to pass / fail based on the text in the first 5120 bytes of the response.
+- Configure you router/firewall to allow incoming requests from Route 53 Health Checkers..HTTP request

+### 2.7.2.
+Calculated Health Checks

+- Combine the results of multiple Health Checks into a single Health Check.
+- You can use **OR, AND, or NOT**.
+- Can monitor up to 256 Child Health Checks.
+- Specify how many of the health checks need to pass to make the parent pass.
+- Usage: perform maintenance to your website without causing all health checks to fail..

+### 2.7.3.
+Private Hosted Zones

+- Route 53 health checkers are outside the VPC.
+- They can't access private endpoints (private VPC or on-premises resource)
+- You can create a CloudWatch Metric and associate a CloudWatch Alarm, then create a Health Check that checks the alarm itself.

+## 2.8.
+Routing Policies

+- Define how Route 53 responds to DNS queries.
+- Don't get confused by the word "Routing":
+  - It's not the same as Load balancer routing which routes the traffic.
+  - DNS does not route any traffic, it only responds to the DNS queries.
+- Route 53 Supports the following Routing Policies:
+  - Simple.
+  - Weighted.
+  - Failover.
+  - Latency based.
+  - Geolocation.
+  - Multi-Value Answer.
+  - Geoproximity (using Route 53 Traffic Flow feature).

+### 2.8.1.
+Simple

+- Typically, route traffic to a single resource.
+- Can specify multiple values in the same record.
+- If multiple values are returned, a random one is chosen by the client.
+- When Alias enabled, specify only one AWS resource.
+- Can't be associated with Health Checks.

+### 2.8.2.
+Weighted

+- Control the % of the requests that go to each specific resource.
+- Assign each record a relative weight.
+  - Weights don't need to sum up to 100.
+- DNS records must have the same name and type.
+- Can be associated with Health Checks.
+- Use cases: load balancing between regions, testing new application versions...
+- **Assign a weight of 0 to a record to stop sending traffic to a resource.**
+- **If all records have weight of 0, then all records will be returned equally.**

+### 2.8.3.
+Latency-based

+- Redirect to the resource that has the least latency close to us.
+- Super helpful when latency for users is a priority.
+- **Latency is based on traffic between users and AWS Regions.**
+- Germany users may be directed to the US (if that's the lowest latency).
+- Can be associated with Health Checks (has a failover capability).

+### 2.8.4.
+Geolocation

+- Different from Latency-based!
+- **This routing is based on user location.**
+- Specify location by Continent, Country or by US State (if there's overlapping, most precise location selected).
+- Should create a **"Default"** record (in case there's no match on location).
+- Use cases: website localization, restrict content distribution, load balancing, ...
+- Can be associated with Health Checks.

+### 2.8.5.
+Geoproximity

+- Route traffic to your resources based on the geographic location of users and resources.
+- Ability **to shift more traffic to resources based** on the defined bias.
+- To change the size of the geographic region, specify bias values:
+  - To expand (1 to 99) – more traffic to the resource.
+  - To shrink (-1 to -99) – less traffic to the resource.
+- Resources can be:
+  - AWS resources (specify AWS region).
+  - Non-AWS resources (specify Latitude and Longitude).
+- You must use Route 53 **Traffic Flow** to use this feature

+### 2.8.6.
+Multi-Value

+- Use when routing traffic to multiple resources.
+- Route 53 return multiple values/resources.
+- Can be associated with Health Checks (return only values for healthy resources).
+- Up to 8 healthy records are returned for each Multi-Value query.
+- **Multi-Value is not a substitute for having an ELB.**

+## 2.9.
+Traffic flow

+- Simplify the process of creating and maintaining records in large and complex configurations.
+- Visual editor to manage complex routing decision trees.
+- Configurations can be saved as Traffic Flow Policy:
+  - Can be applied to different Route 53 Hosted Zones (different domain names).
+  - Supports versioning.

+## 2.10.
+Domain Registar vs DNS Service

+- You buy or register your domain name with a Domain Registrar typically by paying annual charges (e.g., GoDaddy, Amazon Registrar Inc., ...).
+- The Domain Registrar usually provides you with a DNS service to manage your DNS records.
+- But you can use another DNS service to manage your DNS records.
+- Example: purchase the domain from GoDaddy and use Route 53 to manage your DNS records.

+### 2.10.1.
+3rd Party Registrar with Amazon Route 53

+- If you buy your domain on a 3rd party registrar, you can still use Route 53 as the DNS Service provider.

+1. Create a Hosted Zone in Route 53.
+2. Update NS Records on 3rd party website to use Route 53 Name Servers.

+- **Domain Registrar != DNS Service**
+- But every Domain Registrar usually comes with some DNS features.